Earth-Innovation-Hub/navagunjara-reborn/README.md

 A user-friendly GUI application that creates properly scaled and formatted PDFs for wide-format printing, with consistent 1-meter width and embedded metadata blocks.

+### 3. FreeCAD Architectural Truss Tools

+A collection of Python scripts for generating parametric 3D architectural trusses in FreeCAD with built-in FEM (Finite Element Method) analysis capabilities.

 ## Features

 ### Grid Vision Tool